 A full Landscape and Visual Impact Assessment (LVIA) has been submitted with the application.
-The LVIA concludes that the overall impact on the wider landscape character beyond the site arising from the development would not be significant.
+The LVIA concludes that the overall impact on the wider landscape character beyond the site arising from the development would not be significant, and officers agree with this conclusion.